Atta (ant)

-Atta is a genus of ants found in South, Central, and southern North America (including the Carribean).
+Atta is a genus of ants found in South, Central, and southern North America (including the Caribbean).
 They belong to the subfamily Myrmicinae.
 Atta are commonly referred to as leafcutter ants, although that name is shared with members of the genus Acromyrmex.

 Atta are notable for their feeding habits.
-Worker ants gather plant material from around their colony and carry the plant parts into the colony's underground chambers.
-The organic material nourishes symbiotic fungus growing inside of the colony, which the ants consume.
-Leafcutters don't sting, thus do not inject venom, but are known to be strong biters.
+Worker ants gather plant material from around their colony and carry it into the colony's underground chambers.
+The organic material feeds symbiotic fungi growing inside of the colony, which the ants consume.
+Atta do not sting, but they are known to be strong biters.

-Life Cycle
+Life cycle

 As with all ants, Atta species undergo complete metamorphosis.
 They emerge from their eggs as a larva, which grows until it forms a pupa.
 Finally, the adult form emerges from the pupa.

+Castes

-Adult leafcutter ants are divided into different castes, which are distinct from each other in appearance and duties.
+Adult Atta ants are divided into different castes with distinct appearances and duties.